justsaykk/ssfminiproject/README.md

 ### Detailed Drinks Page
 1. In the detailed drinks page, users will be able to see the ingredent list and the preparation instructions of the drink.
 2. Users will also be able to add the drink to their profile.
-3. If the profile has not be set-up, clicking "add to profile" will send users to the create profile page
+3. If the profile does not exists, clicking "add to profile" will send users to the create profile page.
+4. If the drink has already been added before (Duplicated), user will be redirected to the drinks page.

 ### Create profile Page
 1. There are 2 versions of this page.
 If users are redirected here due to the addition of a drink to an uninitiated profile, the name will be greyed out.